When it comes to knives, there are tons of options to choose from. That can easily make you confused about which one to pick.

 Santoku is called an all-purpose knife.
 Though it features a thin knife that’s why you may face trouble while playing with a bone or any other tough food.

 You can use it for chopping, mincing, and dicing less tough food.
-Simple up and down-cutting actions should give you satisfactory results.
+Simple up-and-down-cutting actions should give you satisfactory results.
 However, you can cut food items using a rocking or chopping motion as well.

 Chef’s Knife VS Nakiri

-While a Nakiri Knife can deliver its expertise only on cutting vegetables as we already know that it is made especially for cutting vegetables.
+A Nakiri Knife can deliver its expertise only on cutting vegetables as we already know that it is made especially for cutting vegetables.
 You can easily identify a Nakiri knife by its straight blade and rectangular shape.

 Some of the Nakiri knives come with hollow edges that can reduce the food sticking to the knife.
 The cutting motion should be simple straight up and down.
 Excessive force may destroy the edge of the knife therefore it is highly recommended to provide the right amount of force that is needed.